ikvk/imap_tools/README.rst

 header         (str, str)     HEADER "AntiSpam" "5.8"  have a header that contains the specified str in the text
 =============  =============  =======================  =================================================================

-*When searching by dates - email's time and timezone are disregarding.
+`*` - When searching by dates - email's time and timezone are disregarding.

 Actions with emails in folder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^